sparkflows/sparkflows-docs/docs/processors/Dataset/jdbc.rst

 JDBC
 ==========

-This node reads data from other databases using JDBC.
+This node reads data from Relational Databases using JDBC

 Type
 ----------